Neos02/WebUtilities/README.md

 - **Base Converter**: Easily convert numbers between binary, decimal, hexadecimal, and more with our free online base converter tool.
 Fast, accurate, and user-friendly.
 - **Color Picker**: Find the perfect color for your project.
 Our color picker tool lets you select, convert between formats, and explore color palettes with ease.
+- **File Converter**: Convert your files between different formats quickly and easily.
+Support for JPG, PNG, and WEBP, with more coming soon!
 - **Random Number Generator**: Generate random numbers for games, statistics, or any other purpose.
 Customize ranges with our free online tool.
+- **Regex Tester**: Test and validate your regular expressions with our easy-to-use Regex Tester.
+Real-time matching and a handy cheatsheet included!
 - **Word Counter**: Instantly count words, characters, sentences, and more in your text.
 Our free online word counter tool provides detailed text statistics.

 ## Getting Started